 Apple-icous for Jackson Festival

 Since then, this extravaganza has taken on a unique persona of its own attracting up and coming local musical talents, the Ohio State University marching band and a host of world class country music entertainers.
-I will let you scan the event marquee at the official website for the festival.
+I will let you scan the event marquee at the official website for this year’s star studded festival.

-As for the weather, skies will be sunny and hazy by day with the stars twinkling at night.
-Highs will reach 85-90 right thru Sunday and nights will cool into the 70s for evening parades and 50s for the predawn hours.
-Kids should lather up with the sunblock before taking in the daytime action!
+As for the weather, the apple gods will be smiling upon Jackson with sunny skies by day and the stars twinkling at night thru the weekend.
+Highs will reach 75-80 thru Friday then make it into the 80s by Saturday.
+Kids should lather up with the sun block before taking in the daytime action!

 Since evening temperatures will dip into the 60s after sunset, you will need a light jacket for late evening concerts on the main stage.